 Like we said, the train station is nowhere near the famous sights of Pisa.
 So, you start out and you walk for a while and then you cross the beautiful Arno river (which you’ll also cross in Florence).
 You’ll walk past narrow streets and tiny churches and you’ll hear bells everywhere.
 It’s really amazing and just what you want to experience in Italy.
 Because Pisa is a small city and built along the river, it is very easy to go off-the-beaten-path and explore the side streets.
 Google Maps link for walking through Pisa here!

 As you walk though, it’s surprising to see how much less touristy the city is than what you’d expect.
 Pisa is what a functional, non-tourist town looks and feels like.
 You actually get to see Italy without tour buses.
 What to do in Pisa?
 Enjoy the quiet areas that are just as beautiful as the touristy ones!
+We recommend exploring every Italian town on foot.
+Whether here or exploring Bologna, on foot is always the best way to experience!

 Tip: arrive later in the morning to be able to shop, as Pisa is actually an Italian shopping paradise yet to be discovered by tourists.
 True, you’re thinking that Florence is where the shopping happens, and that’s true too, but Pisa will surprise and impress you.